furti/evalquiz/src/riddles/intro/description.md

-If you like to solve riddles and you are a passionate programmer (especially in javascript) eval(Quiz) is the right amusement for you.
+If you like to solve riddles and you have a basic knowledge of JavaScript, _eval(Quiz)_ is the right amusement for you.

-####What is eval(Quiz)
+#### What is _eval(Quiz)_?

-eval(Quiz) is a game where you solve riddles by writing javascript code.
+_eval(Quiz)_ is a game that lets you solve riddles by writing JavaScript snipplets.

-####Where to find the riddles
-The ```Riddles``` button in the toolbar on top gives you an overview of all available riddles.
-Simply click on a riddle to start it.

-All riddles you haven't solved yet are marked with an empty square.
-Every solved riddle is marked with a checked square.
+Check out the `List of Riddles` in the toolbar.
+There are plenty of riddles to solve!

-####How does it all work?
+#### How does it work?

-On the left hand side of the page you have a general description of the riddle.
+On the left hand side you get a description of the riddle, an documentation of the available API, the console for the tests and maybe some hints.
-I guess you have found it as you are reading here right now.
-Below the general description is a description of the javascript function you have to implement.

-On the right hand side is a javascript editor.
-You write your javascript code here.
+On the right hand side you find a description of the function you should implement and a JavaScript editor.

-When you think the code works click on ```Solve``` and your code is executed.
-You get feedback if your code is correct or not.
+When you think your code may work, click on `Solve` button to run the tests.

-So lets try this out with an easy example.
+#### Lets try an easy example

+Mary has `a` apples and `b` bananas.
+How may fruits does she have?